Boukos/STT465/projects.md

         	- Black versus White
         	- 2 point increase in Uric Acid
 	- A  2 paragraph summary of your findings
-	- Appendix, including: (a) the code you use, and (b) convergence diagnosis (e.g., trace plots, density plots, MC-Errors, etc.) for the Bayesian analyses.
+	- Appendix, including: (a) the code you use, and (b) convergence diagnosis (e.g., trace plots, density plots, MC-SEs, etc.) for the Bayesian analyses.

 Notes: for the Bayesian analysis, treat effects as 'Fixed' and run a sufficiently long chain.
 For the glm analysis, a sample code is provided below.